 I’ve always liked tea, though it has only been recently that I have paid it any attention.
 As I was growing up, tea was treated in my home as a medicinal beverage: Hot tea with honey was our cure for sore throats and tummy-bugs.

-It was a few years ago that I began to consider tea as a “recreational” beverage: I began drinking tea because I enjoyed the flavor, not because I was sick.
-I have fond memories of the darjeeling served with finger sandwiches, scones, and sweets at the Drake Hotel in Chicago, as well as my first taste of white tea at the Bee Hive Tearoom in Salt Lake City, Utah. .
+It wasn’t until I was well into my 30s that I began to consider tea as a “recreational” beverage and began drinking the stuff because I liked its flavor.
+I have fond memories of the Darjeeling served with finger sandwiches, scones, and sweets at the Drake Hotel in Chicago, as well as my first taste of white tea at the Bee Hive Tearoom in Salt Lake City, Utah.